Who and what is POLYNEURON?

 PN-032 & PN-056 for ABO-incompatible transplantation

-PN-032 & PN-056 are developed for the selective in vivo depletion of isoagglutinin antibodies (anti-A and anti-B blood group antibodies).
+PN-032 & PN-056 are being developed for the selective in vivo depletion of isoagglutinin antibodies (anti-A and anti-B blood group antibodies).
 The A and B antigens are carbohydrate structures which are present on hematopoietic cells, endothelia, and many other tissues.
 The antibodies against these carbohydrate antigens present a key hurdle for organ and stem cell transplantations with ABO-blood group incompatibility.
-The ABO hurdle can be overcome by depletion of isoagglutinin antibodies which is nowadays achieved with multiple extracorporeal plasmapheresis or immunoadsorption cycles.
+The ABO hurdle can be overcome by depletion of isoagglutinin antibodies which is currently addressed with multiple extracorporeal plasmapheresis or immunoadsorption cycles.
 These treatments are very cumbersome and time-consuming for the patients.
 In some cases, immunosuppressive treatment is used to suppress the production of isoagglutinin antibodies.
-Our compounds PN-032 & PN-056 can be conveniently administered as injectables.
-These compounds selectively bind and remove the isoagglutinin antibodies and furthermore potentially induce a down-regulation of isoagglutinin production, which would provide an additional benefit for the patients and potentially promote the survival of the transplant.
+Our compounds PN-032 & PN-056 will be conveniently administered as injectables.
+These compounds will be able to selectively and efficiently bind to remove the isoagglutinin antibodies and potentially induce a down-regulation of isoagglutinin production.
+This would provide an additional benefit for patients and potentially promote the survival of the graft.

 Pascal is a co-founder and Chief Scientific Officer of Polyneuron.
 Since the company’s foundation, Pascal has been instrumental in delivering on key company milestones in preclinical drug development, the management of contract research activities, and the interaction with health authorities.
 He holds a M.Sc. in Pharmaceutical Sciences from the University of Basel and completed his Ph.D. at the University of Zürich in Molecular Medicine.

 Board of Directors